 The official blog of the Lung Institute.

 When it comes to living with chronic bronchitis, finding the right treatment options for you can be challenging.
-Inhalers, medications, oxygen therapy, pulmonary rehabilitation, stem cell therapy and lifestyle changes may be recommended as chronic bronchitis treatment options.
+Inhalers, medications, oxygen therapy, pulmonary rehabilitation, cellular therapy and lifestyle changes may be recommended as chronic bronchitis treatment options.
 But, how do you know which could work best for you?
 We’re here to help by bringing you the information you need about chronic bronchitis treatment options.

 Chronic Bronchitis and How It Affects Your Lungs